 - The best way how to introduce two cats

 - The story of Yoda and Peter

-The next step is to find an adoption shelter (unless you are getting a cat privately, in which case follow the guidelines anyway).
-The ASPCA has a list of shelters and registered places to adopt from – and you can be sure that you are giving a needy animal a home, or an unloved one a second chance, saving it from potential euthanasia.
-It’s the most responsible way of adopting, and while you’re at it, give back to them for their good work.
+First and foremost, getting another cat is no light decision.
+As you all know, you should adopt and not shop when considering adding more felines to your home.
+The ASPCA has a list of shelters and registered places to adopt from.
+You can be sure that you are giving a needy animal a home, or an unloved one a second chance, saving it from potential euthanasia.

-All of this comes secondary however, to the question that cat owners must ask themselves before they proceed any further: how will the two cats react to one another?
+Cats should be spayed or neutered before leaving the shelter and coming to your home.
+But all of this comes secondary to the question that cat owners must ask themselves before they proceed any further: how will the two cats react to one another?